Cecily Brownstone

-Cecily Brownstone (18 April 1909 – 30 August 2005), was a food writer, who wrote several cookbooks and articles about food over a period of 39 years.
-Canadian-born, Brownstone was the Associated Press Food Editor from 1947 to 1986—for thirty-nine years.
+Cecily Brownstone (18 April 1909 – 30 August 2005) was a Canadian-born American food writer, who wrote several cookbooks and articles about food over a period of 39 years.
+She was the Associated Press Food Editor from 1947 to 1986—for thirty-nine years.
 During that time she was the most widely published of syndicated food writers.
 The five recipe columns and two food features she wrote for the Associated Press each week appeared in papers all over the United States, in addition to a number of other countries.
 Brownstone's personal papers and cookbook collection is the unique expression of her personal interest in and encyclopedic knowledge of American culinary history and cookbooks, and her career in the food field.

-Background
+Early life

-She was born in Plum Coulee, Manitoba, in 1909, growing up in Winnipeg, the fourth of five sisters.
+Brownstone was born in Plum Coulee, Manitoba, in 1909, growing up in Winnipeg, the fourth of five sisters.
 She attended the University of Manitoba and came to New York City to pursue her studies and to work.
 She lived in Greenwich Village, appropriately enough in a brownstone house, in a duplex apartment that included a spectacular test kitchen, and that housed her large cookbook collection.
 Early in her career as a journalist, Brownstone was the Food Editor of Parents magazine and the Child Care Editor of Family Circle magazine.